rajaleidja/rajaleidja/README.md

 Programmer... learning programmer
 ---------------------------------

 I have been learning to code since 6th grade.
 I love computers, IT, programming video games and music.
 I started learning programming in 6th grade, my first programming language was Python.
 It was a course at the University of Tartu (Estonia).
 The main goal was to create a game in Python.
 After that I studied programming, web development, programming languages, games on my own.
 I tried C++, C#, html, css, js.
 Tried wordpress when I was in 10th grade.
 One of my projects is still running (nv.noortek.ee).
 I studied C language at Taltech (Tallinn University of Technology).
-Now I study in Kood/Jõhvi and learn Golang.
+Now I study in Kood/Jõhvi and learn JavaScript.
 I'm also taking different courses, for example from Cisco.
 I am interested in game development and cybersecurity.

 * ✉️  You can contact me at [n.strekalovwork@gmail.com](mailto:n.strekalovwork@gmail.com)